 3.6 If ERCOT determines, within its reasonable discretion, that Participant is not in compliance with this Agreement or ERCOT’s security procedures and requirements, ERCOT may prohibit Participant from transferring data using the WAN.

 3.7 Where one Party’s information resides on the other Party’s computer system, the Party in control of the computer system shall take, or cause the custodian of the computer system to take commercially reasonable measures to prevent unauthorized access to such information by others who have access to that computer system.
-Each Party agrees that it, its employees, agents and representatives who have access to its computer systems at its facilities will not use the WAN and/or the POI to obtain or to attempt to obtain unauthorized access to information of the other Party or information of a third party that may reside on the other Party’s computer system.
+Each Party agrees that it, its employees, agents and representatives who have access to its computer systems at its facilities will not use the WAN and/or the interconnection with the ERCOT WAN to obtain or to attempt to obtain unauthorized access to information of the other Party or information of a third party that may reside on the other Party’s computer system.

 4. Network Maintenance and Management